Artur Schnabel: Later years

 Schnabel, who was Jewish, left Berlin in 1933 after the Nazi Party took control.
 He lived in England for a time while giving masterclasses at Tremezzo on Lake Como in Italy, before moving to the United States in 1939.
 In 1944, he became a naturalized citizen of the United States.
 There he took a teaching post at the University of Michigan.
 Among his pupils in Michigan was composer Sam Raphling.
 At the end of World War II he returned to Europe, settling in Switzerland.

 His mother Ernestine Taube remained in Vienna after the Anschluss, and at the age of 83, in August 1942, was deported to Theresienstadt concentration camp, where she died two months later.
 Artur Schnabel never returned to Germany or Austria after the war.
 He continued to give concerts on both sides of the Atlantic until the end of his life, as well as composing and continuing to make records, although he was never very fond of the whole studio process.
 He died in Axenstein, Switzerland, and was buried in Schwyz, Switzerland.
 Schnabel was awarded the Order of Prince Danilo I.

 Family

 In 1899, when Schnabel was 17, his daughter Elizabeth Rostra was born in the Czech city of Brno.
 The offspring from a youthful love affair, Elizabeth became a pianist and piano pedagogue, was married to a psychoanalyst and died in Switzerland in 1995.

-In 1905, Artur Schnabel married the contralto and Lieder singer Therese Behr (1876-1959).
+In 1905, Artur Schnabel married the contralto and Lieder singer Therese Behr (1876–1959).
 They had two sons, Karl Ulrich Schnabel (1909–2001) who also became a classical pianist and renowned piano teacher, and Stefan Schnabel (1912–1999), who became a well regarded actor.
 The Schnabel family kept a lifelong, close relationship with Artur Schnabel's daughter from his teenage relationship, Elizabeth Rostra.

+His wife, son Karl Ulrich and his wife Helen, née Fogel (1911–1974), a pianist from the US, and their grandson Claude Alain Mottier (1972–2002), who was a pianist as well and died as the innocent victim of a traffic accident, were buried in Artur's grave as well.
+In 2006, the municipality of the town of Schwyz declared the tomb a monument.
+This exempts the grave site from the regulations that stipulate the removal of the remains after a certain period.